torvalds/linux/Documentation/teaching/lectures/intro.rst

      basis (rc1, rc2, etc.)

-The Linux kernel is one the largest open source projects in the world with thousands of developer contributing code and millions of lines of code changed for each release.
+The Linux kernel is one the largest open source projects in the world with thousands of developers contributing code and millions of lines of code changed for each release.

-It is distributed under the GPLv2 license, which simply put, it requires that any modification of the kernel done on software that is shipped to customer should be made available to them (the customers), although in practice most companies make the source code publicly
+It is distributed under the GPLv2 license, which simply put, requires that any modification of the kernel done on software that is shipped to customer should be made available to them (the customers), although in practice most companies make the source code publicly